renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic modeling Disneyland reviews.md

 ### 3. Retrieve information from the model

 This is the critical step.
-Several loops are used to calculate new metrics from the so-called "doc-topic" matrix, which are then turned into a time series dataset.
+Several loops and a lambda function are used to calculate new metrics from the so-called "doc-topic" matrix, which are then turned into a time series dataset.
 Finally, I used the Plotly package for graphing.

 ```python